Marj Fogelman

 Marj Fogelman (born June 10, 1972) is an American politician serving in the Minnesota House of Representatives since 2023.
 A member of the Republican Party of Minnesota, Fogelman represents District 21B in southwestern Minnesota, which includes the city of Worthington and parts of Cottonwood, Jackson, Martin, Nobles, and Watonwan Counties.

 Early life, education and career

 Fogelman received an associate degree in accounting from Southwestern Technical College.

 Minnesota House of Representatives

-Fogelman was first elected to the Minnesota House of Representatives in 2022, after redistricting and the retirement of Republican incumbent Rod Hamilton.
-She serves on the Capital Investment and Transportation Finance and Policy Committees.
+Fogelman was elected to the Minnesota House of Representatives in 2022.
+She first ran for an open seat after legislative redistricting and the retirement of nine-term Republican incumbent Rod Hamilton.
+Fogelman serves on the Capital Investment and Transportation Finance and Policy Committees.

 Electoral history

 Personal life

-Fogelman lives in Fulda, Minnesota with her husband, Michael, and has four children.
+Fogelman lives in Fulda, Minnesota, with her husband, Michael, and has four children.